grimy86/corvus/README.md

 Copy semantics are intentionally disabled to prevent unsafe handle duplication.

 ### ViewLayer
-Contains raw user-interface related utilities and WinUser helpers.
+Contains raw user-interface-related utilities and WinUser helpers.
 This layer is isolated from native process logic.

 ## Design Characteristics